 - Brush in a circular motion along the outer surfaces of your teeth, back and forth on the chewing surfaces and up and down on the inside surfaces.

 - Spend at least two minutes brushing your teeth every morning and night.

 - Use about 18 inches of floss, moving along it as you go, so there is a clean segment between each pair of teeth.

 - Curve the floss around the tooth using the side of the tooth as a guide to push the floss up and under the gumline as far as possible.
 Scrub up and down several times using a moderate amount of pressure.
 Enough pressure and motion should be used to disrupt and remove the sticky film.

 Schedule Your Appointment

-Contact our Raleigh general dentistry practice to schedule your appointment, consultation, or second opinion visit.
+Contact our North Raleigh general dentistry practice to schedule your appointment, consultation, or second opinion visit.
 There’s no better time than today to take control of your dental health.